aws-samples/redshift-migrate-db/README.md

 ### Script Detail
 **01_create_users_groups.sh** migrates existing users and groups to the target database.
 It will also add users to the groups.
 If the user doesn't exist in the target cluster, a default password is used in the target cluster and the password will be set to be expired.
 As of now, Roles are out of scope for this utility.

-**02_migrate_ddl.sh** migrates schemas, tables (with primary keys), foreign keys, functions, and procedures to the target database.
+**02_migrate_ddl.sh** migrates schemas, tables, primary keys, foreign keys, functions, and procedures to the target database.
 All functions have retry logic except for create schema.
 This ensures objects with dependencies eventually get created.

 The create_table logic is robust and uses the following logic: